Safran boosts titanium stocks, shores up supply chain | Headlines

 Safran's boss spelled out the security implications of its decision to buy French supplier Aubert & Duval from mining firm Eramet, in a joint move with Airbus and investment firm Tikehau Ace Capital this week.
 The superalloys group is the only Western supplier outside the United States capable of "elaborating" or developing new alloys needed to operate at ever-higher temperatures in an engine for a future Franco-German-led fighter, Andries said.

-"For us, it was fundamental to preserve these capabilities," he said.
+"For us it was fundamental to preserve these capabilities," he said.
 A&D also represents an alternative source of metal forgings which are currently in short supply.
-The output of the parts is dominated by companies in the United States where Andries said the aerospace industry's supply chain pressures are "most acute".
+Output of the parts is dominated by companies in the United States where Andries said the aerospace industry's supply chain pressures are "most acute".

 The A&D purchase does not mean Safran is shifting its overall strategy towards greater vertical integration in which manufacturers buy their own suppliers, but Safran stands ready to step in when strategic interests are at stake, Andries added.
 Announcing 2021 results earlier, Safran said it did not exclude further bolt-on acquisitions.